Columbus County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the hearing officer finds sufficient evidence, your license suspension will be upheld.
+• Suspension Upheld: If the hearing officer finds that the DMV had sufficient grounds to suspend your license, the suspension will be upheld.

-• Suspension Overturned: If the hearing officer finds that the DMV did not meet its burden of proof, your license will be reinstated.
+• Suspension Overturned: If the hearing officer finds that the DMV did not have sufficient grounds, your license will be reinstated immediately.

 Hardship/Restricted License in North Carolina